salmah52/Chicago_Taxitrips009/README.md

 4. **Data Transformation:**
    - dbt (Data Build Tool) for data modeling, transformation, and analytics

-   - Data Reporting and Visualization:
+5. **Data Reporting and Visualisation:**
-     - Business Intelligence (BI) tools - PowerBI for Reporting and Visualisation
+   - PowerBI for Reporting and Visualisation

 ## Dataset Description